plone/training/angular/angular.rst

 Now if we create private contents in Plone, they won't show unless we are logged in.

-Adding quick links in the footer
+Adding Quick Links In the Footer
 --------------------------------

 We want to display useful links in the footer, and each link should have an icon.

 We want those icons to be managed in Plone.

-Customizing the Link content type
+Customizing The Link Content Type
 *********************************

 We will use the Bootstrap font icon.